United Kingdom-Edinburgh: Construction work for university buildings

 — location (incl. whether city centre or green field),

-— coloured images of the interior & exterior,
+— coloured images of the interior and exterior,

 Your examples must be from within the last 5 years.

-Note: Please also include the name of each customer organisation along with their contact details i.e. Name, telephone number, email address.
+Note: please also include the name of each Customer Organisation along with their contact details i.e. Name, telephone number, address, email address client contact to provide the University with a reference.

 Your examples must be from within the last 5 years.
 They do not need to be fully complete but if they are not finished must be no more than two months from practical completion.